Common to nearly all stories we heard today and last time is some kind of deity. Why?

 Toward the end of the 18th century, the scientific minds hypothesized that religion would soon perish from the earth.
 As higher criticism and scientific method became more prevalent means to evaluate the world, the “scientific elite” believed that any idea that could not be proven by naturalistic means (such as religion) would become irrelevant.
 However, more than 200 years later, religion is still well established in modern culture and has not shown signs of disappearing from the earth.

-In his book The Elementary Forms of the Religious Life, sociologist Emile Durkheim said, “A society has all that is necessary to arouse the sensation of the divine in minds, merely by the power that it has over them.
+In his book The Elementary Forms of the Religious Life, sociologist Emile Durkheim said, “A society has all that is necessary to arouse the sensation of the divine in minds, merely by the power that it has over them”.
 Thus, society defines what kind of religion it will promote.
 Because the people of that society will be nurtured into having the needs of the society, they will be drawn to the religion that is promoted to fit those needs.
 Therefore, many religions are dynamic: changing in order to continue to satisfy the needs of the culture.
-This means that mind will be programed to rely on religion.
+This means that a mind will be programed to rely on religion.

 Dr. Andrew Newberg, Director of Research at the Myrna Brind Center for Integrative Medicine at Thomas Jefferson University Hospital and Medical College, has been on the leading edge of exploring the neurophysiological correlate of religious experiences.
 In 1998, Dr. Newberg and Dr. Eugene G. d’Aquili published their research on mental activity during such experiences.